How to Effectively Combine SEO and SMM in Your Campaign? Learn how SEO and SMM will help to draw more traffic, convert visitors to customers.

 What is SMM?

-Social Media Marketing is all about using social media to advertise and market your business — Facebook being the most common example.
+Social Media Marketing is all about using social media to advertise and market your business — Facebook is the most common example.

 Facebook then allowed users to pay for adverts which would reach more people that were actively following the account from which they were posted.
 This, combined with marketing content that can be sent out from any profile as if it were a post from an individual, creates a powerful two-pronged approach.
 The paid advertising method allows you to extend the reach of your business and to grow your business profile’s following faster than you otherwise would.
 And the free posting strategy continues to add value to those people who are already avid followers and are looking for new and engaging content from your business.